codewithMeesum/Peca-Rag_Assistant/README.md

 GROQ_API_KEY = "your_groq_api_key"

-4. Start the app
+4. Start the application

 streamlit run app.py

 ☁️ Deploy on Streamlit Community Cloud

-Push the repository to GitHub.
+Push the project to GitHub.

+Open Streamlit Community Cloud.

-Create a new Streamlit app.
+Create a new app from your repository.

-Select app.py.

-Add your secret:
+Set app.py as the main file.

+Open Settings → Secrets.

+Add:

 GROQ_API_KEY = "your_groq_api_key"

-Deploy.
+Deploy the application.

+🔐 Security

-🔐 Never commit your real API key
+Never commit your real Groq API key to GitHub.

-Do not put your actual Groq key inside app.py or commit it to GitHub.
+Do not place the API key directly inside app.py.

-🧪 Test the Application
+🧪 Testing the RAG System

-A useful RAG evaluation set should contain both supported and unsupported questions.
+Test both supported and unsupported questions.

-✅ Supported
+Supported examples

 What is cyber harassment?
 Which section discusses this offence?
 What punishment does the document mention?
 What does the Act say about complaints?

-⚠️ Unsupported / out-of-document
+Unsupported example

-Ask about a topic that is not present in the selected PDF.
+Ask about a topic that is not covered by the selected document.

-Expected behavior:
+The expected behavior is:

-“I couldn't find enough relevant information in the selected document to answer that reliably.”
+I couldn't find enough relevant information in the selected document to answer that reliably.

-That test is important because a good RAG system should refuse to invent an answer when evidence is missing.
+This is an important RAG behavior because the system should not invent an answer when relevant evidence is unavailable.

 🎯 Project Goal

-The goal is to demonstrate how a practical RAG system can make a difficult official document easier to search and understand.
+The project demonstrates how RAG can make a difficult official document easier to search and understand.

 Instead of: